- TAX INFO

 If you already have an ITIN, enter it wherever your SSN is requested on your tax return.

 Nonresident alien spouse.
-If your spouse is a nonresident alien, he or she must have either an SSN or an ITIN.
+If your spouse is a nonresident alien, you cannot use Form 1040EZ unless he or she has either an SSN or an ITIN.

 Presidential Election Campaign Fund

 This fund helps pay for Presidential election campaigns.
 The fund reduces candidates' dependence on large contributions from individuals and groups and places candidates on an equal financial footing in the general election.
 If you want $3 to go to this fund, check the box.
 If you are filing a joint return, your spouse also can have $3 go to the fund.
 If you check a box, your tax or refund will not change.

 Rounding Off to Whole Dollars